How much do appliances on standby cost us? Can we save money by turning off plugs at the wall? Look After My Bills investigates.

-Should you turn off plus at the wall?
+Should you turn off plugs at the wall?

+But what if something’s plugged in?
 The issue of whether appliances use electricity when plugged in but turned off is a little bit more complicated.
-That’s because many modern appliances, when you point the remote control at them and turn them off, aren’t actually turned all the way off.
+That’s because many electrical items – when you point the remote control at them and turn them off, for instance – aren’t actually turned all the way off.

 A similar rule applies to chargers for devices such as mobile phones, tablets and laptops.
 In every case, if the charger is still plugged in but not attached to the device, it’s still drawing some power from the system.
 The same applies if you plug a phone in to charge and the battery is full in two hours.
 Leave it plugged in and charging while you sleep through the night and you’ll be paying for electricity that’s literally doing nothing.

 You know what you shouldn’t manage without?
 Getting your energy on the cheapest possible tariff.
-Come to Look After My Bills to be switched and we’ll make sure you switch to a cheaper deal and keep on switching every time something even better comes along.
+Switch on to Look After My Bills to find the best gas and electricity deals for you.